strohs/spring-microservices-oreilly/README.md

 # Spring Microservices
-Oreilly's course on Spring Microservices using Netflix's OSS.
-This course was posted on Udemy.com and covers the following technologies:
+My labs and notes from Oreilly's course on Spring Microservices using Netflix's OSS.
+This course covered the following technologies:

 * Microservices configuration Server
 * Eureka Discovery Server